MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2007-end-support-roadmap.md

 - IT infrastructure, including operating systems, mobile device support, user permissions and management, and software distribution methods.

-- Network infrastructure, including connections to the Internet and internal software distribution points.
+- Network infrastructure, including connections to the internet and internal software distribution points.

 - Cloud infrastructure, including existing Office 365 (or Microsoft 365) capabilities, user licensing, and identity.